 Pf_ring can load balance traffic using pf_ring-clusters.
-All traffic for pf_ring can be load balanced in one of two ways, in a round robin manner or a per flow manner that are part of the same cluster.
+All traffic for pf_ring can be load balanced according to the configured cluster type value; in a round robin manner or a per flow manner that are part of the same cluster.
 All traffic for pf_ring will be load balanced across acquisition threads of the same cluster id.